 The G7 isn’t water resistant like more premium handsets on the market but like many other entries in Motorola’s lineup, it boasts a P2i hydrophobic treatment and a water-repellent design so that light showers or spilt drinks needn’t give you too much cause for concern.

-A look at the base of the G7 and you’ll find a single loudspeaker next to a USB-C port and a standard 3.5mm headphone jack – a welcome inclusion that’s becoming increasingly scarce, even in the more affordable space that the G7 inhabits.
+A look at the base of the G7 and you’ll find a single loudspeaker next to a USB-C port and a standard 3.5mm headphone jack – a welcome inclusion that’s become increasingly scarce, even in the more affordable space that the G7 inhabits.

 Motorola Moto G7 – Screen